ForestHouse2316/ForestHouse2316/README.md

 - College Stu ( *newbie* lol )
 - RICA - A strong comment manager which uses neural networks 🛠️
 - GADC - HoYoLAB Auto check-in program which works on the Windows OS
+- Pocket Genshiner - The Genshin in your hand
 - Genshin Impact Content Creator on HoYoLAB

 ### Ended activities